 The USB audio channel corresponding to the input channel number will be used instead of the normal channel input.
 The red LED indicator on the button will light to show that the function is active.

 NOTE: The analogue input to an input channel will ALWAYS be SENT via the corresponding USB audio channel, so you can use a USB SEND > DAW > USB RTN path to insert DAW-based plug-ins into the mixer's channel path.
-LEXICON FX The Signature console has an internal FX processor with dedicated internal send and return routing.
+LEXICON FX The Signature 16 console has one internal FX processor, and the Signature 22 and 22MTK consoles have two (FX 1, FX 2) - with dedicated internal send and return routing.
 There are 22 different FX algorithms available, each with two adjustable parameters mapped to the PARAM 1 and PARAM 2 controls.
-Aux 3/FX Sends control input channel contributions to both the FX processor and the Aux 3 output, while the FX Return channel is a hard-wired stereo return channel for the output of the FX processor.
+For FX 1, Aux 4/FX Sends control input channel contributions to both the FX processor and the Aux 4 output.
+For FX 2 (Signature 22 and 22MTK only), Aux 5/FX Sends control input channel contributions to both the FX 2 processor and the Aux 5 output.